-Reaching out to a Realtor is a big step in the process of selling or buying a home.
+Contacting a Realtor for the first time is a big step when selling or buying a home.

 Should you call, email, or send a text?